bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-13-licorice-pizza.md

 The wider adult world often serves to ramp up the freewheeling energy of the film as it introduces its minor perilous elements.
 Sean Penn and Bradley Cooper excel in brief roles in bizarre, brilliant interludes that nod towards the glamour and danger of the looming Tinseltown.
 There’s always a risk with such attention-grabbing cameos – Cooper and Penn are joined by the likes of Maya Rudolph, Harriet Sansom Harris, Benny Safdie, Tom Waits, and John Michael Higgins – that the audience will leave wishing they’d spent more time with the peripheral characters, but in this instance, they complement the leads perfectly.
 At points, they trigger protective responses in Alana and Gary, bringing them closer together, sometimes literally via a recurring running motif.

 This elevates, rather than distracts from, the central pair, and it helps that newcomers Haim and Hoffman both revel in the limelight.
 Able to range from gawky to sexy, confident to confused, worldly-wise to wide-eyed in a heartbeat, they’re charismatic and each maintains their own idiosyncratic authenticity.
 While Anderson deftly balances pace, tone, and style, it’s the charm of the central pair that makes the film so easy and joyous.
-It’s perhaps a rare thing to say nowadays, but _Licorice Pizza_ could stand to meander even more if it meant spending a little longer in its company.
+It’s perhaps a rare thing to say nowadays, but _Licorice Pizza_ could stand to meander even more if it meant spending a little longer in its company.<br>

-Ben Nicholson, _Sight and Sound_, bfi.org.uk/sight-and-sound, 6 January 2022
+**Ben Nicholson, _Sight and Sound_, bfi.org.uk/sight-and-sound, 6 January 2022**<br>

 Paul Thomas Anderson’s ninth film – tenth if you count his exhilarating 2015 music documentary _Junun_ – is the fantastical story of Gary, a guileless and endlessly confident young teenager played by Cooper Hoffman (the son of Paul’s late friend and collaborator Philip Seymour Hoffman), and Alana, an older, edgier but not necessarily wiser woman played by Alana Haim of the band Haim (Anderson has directed nine of their videos).
 The character of Gary and many of the events in _Licorice Pizza_ are either based on or embellished out of episodes from the wild life of one-time child actor and adolescent entrepreneur, now music/TV/film producer Gary Goetzman.
 Paul’s film is like a series of _Arabian Nights_ tales transposed to the San Fernando Valley and Hollywood in the early 70s, unspooling at the loose, breathable rhythm of Eric Clapton’s ‘Promises’ or J.J.
 Cale’s 1974 album _Okie_.